zuckpa1999/zuck-blog-v3/content/blog/recap-how-i-landed-my-1st-dev-job-in-thailand.md

 <br/>

-To sum up, I have touched on my journey of job searching from start to finish.
+To sum up, I have touched on my job-searching journey from start to finish.
 Not sure how helpful it will be as tech industry's application processes are not as standardized compared to other industries( based on my google search lol).
-When I was looking for a job, I read through countless job-searching blogs/articles for a dev role  as a way to kinda understand what the job application process was like, and I learned a lot from them, even though I also did a few internships before hand.
+When I was looking for a job, I read countless job-searching blogs/articles for a dev role  to understand what the job application process was like, and I learned a lot from them, even though I also did a few internships beforehand.
 Sharing my experience here is my way of contributing back to the community.
 This is my first time blogging, and it's been fun.
 Sorry if it's not to your liking, and thanks for reading!